10+ Things To Do In Antequera, An Undiscovered Gem In Spain

 From a distance, Alcazaba is visible from many places in the Antequera, but we recommend heading to the Iglesia de Santa María de Jesús from where in our opinion, it looks the best (take look at the first photo in the post).

-Alcazaba of Antequera - View from the Tower over the surrounding areas
+Alcazaba of Antequera View from the Tower

-Moorish Alcazaba of Antequera in province of Malaga
+Moorish Alcazaba of Antequera

 Royal Collegiate of Santa Maria